 Roberto Bompiani: A Roman Feast - preliminary sketches

 Dottor de Longis recently found some sketches by Roberto Bompiani; A Roman Feast portrays a very complex scene and the painter experimented alternative solutions before using brushes and colours.

 Augusto Bompiani (whose self portrait is used as a background image for this page) followed the steps of his father and his paintings show very often scenes of ordinary life in Pompeii, a town near Naples, completely covered by the ashes of the Vesuvius volcano in 79 AD.
 The excavations of the site, completed in the late XIXth century, had raised a great interest on the life style of its inhabitants, as it was figured out by the many objects and paintings brought to light.

 The Bompiani were not the only painters who covered this subject.
-The painting on the right by Luigi Bazzani is currently on sale in an art gallery near Piazza di Spagna.
+The painting by Luigi Bazzani was on sale in an art gallery near Piazza di Spagna.